Recreational marijuana measure OK’d for Arkansas ballot

 Justices granted a request by Responsible Growth Arkansas, the group behind the proposal, to certify the measure for the November ballot.

-“The people will decide whether to approve the proposed amendment in November," the court said.
+“The people will decide whether to approve the proposed amendment in November," Justice Robin Wynne wrote in the court's ruling.

-The group behind the proposal had appealed to the court after the state Board of Election Commissioners blocked the initiative.
+The group behind the proposal appealed after the state Board of Election Commissioners blocked the initiative in August.
 Supporters submitted more than enough valid signatures from registered voters to qualify, but the proposal still needed approval from the board to appear on the ballot.

 People are also reading…